f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 The binary release installs the default config directory.
 On Linux, it installs files in `[install_dir]/share/f3d/configs/`.
 On Windows, it installs files in `[install_dir]\share\f3d\configs\`.
 On macOS, it installs files in the bundle.

-Use the command line option to control the configuration file to read.
+Use the command-line option to control the configuration file to read.
 Specify an absolute or relative path for the configuration path, or only the filename or filestem (F3D adds `.json` and `.d`) to look for in the locations listed above, , eg: `f3d --config=custom_config` looks for `custom_config.json` and `custom_config.d` in locations listed above.
 When you specify an absolute or relative path for the configuration file, F3D reads a single file.
 Otherwise, F3D reads all files from the locations listed above, with the overriding logic specified above.